munterfi/flexpolyline/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+The `flexpolyline` R package provides a binding to the [C++ implementation](https://github.com/heremaps/flexible-polyline) of the flexible polyline encoding by HERE.
 The flexible polyline encoding is a lossy compressed representation of a list of coordinate pairs or coordinate triples.
+The encoding is achieved by: (1) Reducing the decimal digits of each value; (2) encoding only the offset from the previous point; (3) using variable length for each coordinate delta; and (4) using 64 URL-safe characters to display the result.
+The felxible polyline encoding is a variant of the [Encoded Polyline Algorithm Format](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) by Google.

-Provides a binding to the Cpp implementation of the flexible polyline encoding by HERE <https://github.com/heremaps/flexible-polyline>.
+**Note:"** Decoding gives only reliable results up to a precision of 8.
+The tests are also limited to this range.

 ## Installation